Ross: And hey, here's to a lousy Christmas.

-The holidays are a time of happiness, togetherness, and fun, right?
+Holidays are a time of happiness, togetherness, and fun, right?
 Wrong!
 They are an awful time of the year that drains your money, time, and patience.

-Whether it be because you are trying to make everything perfect for the family, or family just came to you to ruin your day, to braving the long, savage lines in stores and still not getting the perfect gift, to just never having the time to rest, the difficulty of keeping things in control as the chaos of the holidays approach makes you think they'd be more aptly named "Hellidays".
-Often, to add insult to injury, freak weather or other acts of "God"
+Whether it be due to trying to make everything perfect for the family, or family just coming to you to ruin your day, or braving the long, savage lines in stores and still not getting the perfect gift, grief for a lost loved one or lost relationship felt that much more keenly, or bad memories associated with the holiday, or just never having the time to rest, the difficulty of keeping things in control as the chaos of the holidays approach makes you think they'd be more aptly named "Hellidays".
+Often, to add insult to injury, freak weather or other acts of "God" will compound the hardship.

 It is this whenever a certain holiday causes, directly or indirectly, conflict.
-Can be Truth in Television
+Can be Truth in Television.

-- There's a Target commercial wherein a cheerful hausfrau type is decorating cakes, and describing how much she looks forward to the Black Friday sale, and then she goes on to describe her other holiday preparations, culminating in declaring, "I haven't slept for THREE DAYS!" (cue insane laughter)
+- There's a Target commercial wherein a cheerful hausfrau type is decorating cakes and describing how much she looks forward to the Black Friday sale, and then she goes on to describe her other holiday preparations, culminating in declaring, "I haven't slept for THREE DAYS!" (cue insane laughter).

 - The basic plot of National Lampoon's Christmas Vacation.
 Then things get really ugly.

-- Home for the Holidays has Holly Hunter going home to spend Thanksgiving with her dysfunctional family.
-After getting fired from her job.
+- Home for the Holidays has Holly Hunter going home to spend Thanksgiving with her dysfunctional family, After getting fired from her job.